-However, having absolute clarity on what it is that you are buying into – before purchasing a Dutch oven – is I believe extremely important.
+However, having absolute clarity on what it is that you are buying into before purchasing a Dutch oven is I believe extremely important.
 You need to consider the type of Dutch oven, enameled or seasoned, size, what you will use it for, care and maintenance, as well as your budget.

 In this article, I will assist you with your Dutch oven decision-making process.